-Thursday 29 February 2024
+Thursday, 29 February 2024

 Leap Year

 Today is 29th February because this is a Leap Year, and it felt like a kind of bonus day.
 After a walk round the village with James in the sunshine, I spent the rest of the day updating the Ullapool Notes book, a record that I keep of our activities here.
 It’s not like my blog, it’s more a series of dates and bullet points with topical lists at the back, such as places that we have eaten and walked and swum and visited.
 I managed to finish it right up to date and I was very pleased with myself.
 This evening we watched a film I have been wanting to see, called “It Happened One Night” starring Clark Gable and Claudette Colbert, a romantic comedy which won many Oscars in 1935.
 It had its witty and quite funny moments, but was inevitably very dated.
 When we were discussing it we agreed that it was probably very daring at the time, for example an unmarried couple sharing a room, even though it was divided by a blanket on a rope.
-At nearly ninety years old there are probably jokes in the film which James and I simply don’t “get” It was mildly amusing and somehow a bit reminiscent of the dialogue in “It’s a Wonderful Life” which is not surprising because they were both directed by Frank Capra.
+At nearly ninety years old there are probably jokes in the film which James and I simply don’t “get.”
+It was mildly amusing and somehow a bit reminiscent of the dialogue in “It’s a Wonderful Life” which is not surprising because they were both directed by Frank Capra.

-Monday 26 February 2024
+Monday, 26 February 2024

 Mountain views from the train

 James and I had a walk around the village and the harbour this morning in beautiful weather and then drove to The Storehouse, a very good wee restaurant on the Cromarty Firth north-east of Dingwall, to meet Alison and Hugh.
-Hugh’s sister Lyndsay had recommended it and it was very good place for lunch, relaxed and spacious with lovely views of the water, and the food was excellent.
+Hugh’s sister Lyndsey had recommended it and it was very good place for lunch, relaxed and spacious with lovely views of the water, and the food was excellent.
 It was so great to catch up with Alison and Hugh, we had a lovely chat and a laugh.
 Then James dropped me off at Inverness train station where I caught the train to Perth and then the replacement bus service from Perth to Glasgow.
 The train was almost empty and I had the most amazing views of the snow-capped Cairngorms as I travelled south.
 The replacement bus was waiting right outside the station and the staff were very helpful at pointing people to the correct bus but oh dear, oh dear, what a long time the bus took to get from Perth to Glasgow Queen Street.
 More than an hour and a half; it did stop at Stirling on the way which must have added to the time.
 I was home by 9 p.m.
 The house was very quiet without James and the kitties.

-Sunday 25 February 2024
+Sunday, 25 February 2024

 Ullapool after the storms